toggledbits/VirtualSensor/README.md

 ## Alternate Web API for Control ##

-VirtualSensor (>=1.3) supports an alternate method of setting/resetting tripped state arming/disarming, or setting a sensor's value.
+VirtualSensor (>=1.3) supports an alternate method of setting/resetting tripped state, arming/disarming, or setting a sensor's value.
 By using the request URL below, one can set the trip or reset one or more VirtualSensors that match the "alias" passed in the request.
-The alias must match the contents of the Alias state variable on one or more VirtualSensor devices.
+The alias must match the contents of the `Alias` state variable on one or more VirtualSensor devices.

 ```
 http://your-vera-ip/port_3480/data_request?id=lr_VirtualSensor&action=trip&alias=string